aspose-slides/Aspose.Slides-API-References/english/php-java/presentationfactory/getpresentationtext/_index.md

 ---

-## getPresentationText(java.io.InputStream, int, com.aspose.slides.ILoadOptions) method
+## getPresentationText(InputStream stream, int mode, LoadOptions options)  method

  Retrieves the raw text from the slides